wiliamhuang/linux_hook_libcapstone/README.md

 # linux_hook
 linux_hook is a mini framework to hook / intercept the functions in shared libraries under Linux.
-It only works on x86_64 at this time.
-I might extend it to support Power PC and ARM in future. <br>
+It only works on x86_64 and ARM64(AArch64) at this time.
+We might extend it to support PowerPC in future. <br>

 [udis86](https://github.com/vmt/udis86) was adopted to disasseble binary code on x86_64. <br>